-On May 18, 2017, Ambassador Lighthizer sent a letter notifying the United States Congress of the Administration's intent to initiate renegotiation of the North American Free Trade Agreement (NAFTA).
-This action started the clock on a 90-day consultation period, during which extensive consultations took place with the public and Congress.
+The negotiation began on May 18, 2017, when USTR Lighthizer sent a letter notifying the United States Congress of the Administration's intent to initiate renegotiation of the NAFTA.
+This action started the clock on a 90-day consultation period, during which extensive consultations took place with the public and the Congress.

 In accordance with the Bipartisan Congressional Trade Priorities and Accountability Act of 2015, USTR released negotiating objectives at least 30 days prior to formal negotiations, which began on August 16, 2017.
 USTR released updated objectives on November 17, 2017.
-As evidenced by the objectives, the United States is committed to ensuring a revised NAFTA strengthens the ability of the government to address trade-distorting subsidization.
+As evidenced by the objectives, the United

+States committed to ensuring that a revised NAFTA strengthens the ability of the government to address trade-distorting subsidization.
+The resulting USMCA achieves this objective.

-In the realm of trade remedies, for example, the United States begins from a premise of seeking to preserve the ability of the United States to enforce rigorously its trade laws, including the CVD law.
-The United States also seeks to enhance its ability to address trade-distorting subsidization through, for example, eliminating the Chapter 19 dispute settlement mechanism that has been misused to limit the proper application of trade remedies, seeking a separate domestic industry provision for perishable and seasonal products in AD/CVD proceedings, and facilitating the ability to impose trade remedies that take into account distorted costs of inputs due to ongoing subsidization or dumping.
-Additionally, the United States seeks to promote cooperation among the trade remedies administrators of the NAFTA countries, particularly with regard to the sharing of information that would improve the ability of administrators to effectively monitor and address unfair trade, such as through self-initiation.
+Specifically in the realm of trade remedies, the United States preserved its ability to enforce rigorously its trade laws, including the CVD law.
+Additionally, the USMCA promotes cooperation among the trade remedies administrators of the three countries, particularly with regard to the sharing of information that would improve the ability of administrators to effectively monitor and address unfair trade, such as through self-initiation.
+The USMCA also enshrines cooperation between the parties in the conduct of duty evasion proceedings.

-In the chapter of NAFTA covering state-owned enterprises (SOEs), the United States is seeking to build upon previously negotiated agreements.
-In particular, the United States is seeking to: (1) broaden the definition of an SOE to include instances of government-minority ownership; (2) adopt SOE-subsidy disciplines that go beyond the WTO Subsidies Agreement; and (3) develop enhanced transparency provisions.
+In the chapter of USMCA covering SOEs, the United States has built upon previously negotiated agreements.
+In particular, the USMCA: (1) broadens the definition of an SOE to include instances of government-minority ownership; (2) adopts SOE-subsidy disciplines that go significantly beyond the WTO Subsidies Agreement, such as prohibitions on financing to insolvent or uncreditworthy SOEs; and (3) contains enhanced transparency provisions.

-With respect to marine fisheries, the renegotiation objectives articulated by the Administration with respect to NAFTA and the environment include establishing rules to prohibit harmful fisheries subsidies, such as those that contribute to overfishing and illegal, unreported, and unregulated (IUU) fishing, and to pursue transparency in fisheries subsidies programs.
-The Administration is proposing that these rules be subject to the same dispute settlement mechanism that applies to other enforceable obligations of the Agreement.
-If adopted, such rules would help level the playing field for the U.S. industry and benefit the long-term health of the ocean's environment and fish stocks, which are essential both to those who depend on fishing and to consumers.
+With respect to marine fisheries, the USMCA achieved the goal of establishing rules to prohibit certain harmful fisheries subsidies, such as those that contribute to overfishing and illegal, unreported, and unregulated (IUU) fishing.
+It also enhances the transparency and reporting of fisheries subsidies programs.
+Such rules help level the playing field for the U.S. industry and benefit the long-term health of the ocean's environment and fish stocks, which are essential both to those who depend on fishing and to consumers.